bellirodrigo2/grpcAPI/articles/article_1_ctxinject.md

 What makes this powerful:

-- **ArgsInjectable**: Standard parameter injection with defaults and validation
-- **DependsInject**: Function dependencies with recursive resolution
-- **ModelFieldInject**: Extract values from model instances in context
+- **ModelFieldInject**: Extract values from model instances' field in context
+- **DependsInject**: Function dependencies with recursive resolution and contextmanager handling
 - **Async optimization**: Concurrent dependency resolution when possible
 - **Validation integration**: Clean, validated values guaranteed
 - **Override system**: Perfect for testing and environment-specific behavior